Serru/MultiCobot-UR10-Gripper/doc/setup-doc/ENG/install-ros-packages.md

 ### [ros_control](https://github.com/ros-controls/ros_control)

-This repository contains: *A set of packages containing controller interfaces, controller managers, transmissions and hardware_interfaces*.
+This repository contains: "*A set of packages that include controller interfaces, controller managers, transmissions and hardware_interfaces*".

 Clone the repository:
 ```bash